pactus-project/PIPs/PIPs/pip-46.md

 The public key is 32 bytes in the standard Ed25519 compressed form: it encodes the y-coordinate, and the most significant bit of the final octet encodes the sign bit of the x-coordinate.
-See RFC 8032 for details.
+See RFC 8032, Section 5.1.5, for details.

 Public keys are encoded with Bech32m using a distinct HRP.